sabap/Imprivata_User_Maintenace/README.md

 **THINGS TO NOTE**</br>
 The "Logs" directory that gets created is used for multiple items, one of which is a .txt logfile.
 This file gets written to with the name of the Imprivata .CSV exported file, so that the script does not run the same file twice.
 This is a fail-safe to prevent an undeleted CSV from being parsed again.</br>
 The script does a good job at cleaning up after itself.
 The "Exports" directory should only contain the fresh CSV until it is parsed, after-which it will be deleted.</br>
+**After 08/19/2019**</br>
+You will notice a new Directory after applying the update, "UnenrolledCheck"</br>
+This is for handling unenrolled users.
+There will be a file that resides in this directory.
+Leave it alone, as it keeps track of your unenrolled users and the amount of time they have remained unenrolled.</br>
+_As of right now, the unenrolled user maintenance is based on running this script once per-day, as it increments the days of your unenrolled users.
+Hindsight being 20/20, I will most likely change this to a date/time stamp, to accomodate users that run it more than once per day or less than once per day.
+For now, just know that the "days unenrolled" are incremented by 1, each time it is ran_.